moeabraham/moeabraham/README.md

 Just graduated the GA coding bootcamp from Feb- August 2021 part time for full stack web development

-- 🌱 I’m currently trying to work on solving algorithms and creating projects usgin JS, React
+- 🌱 I’m currently trying to work on solving algorithms and creating projects using JS, React